fanavarro/huron/README.md

-# ontology-metrics
+# HUman Readability ONtology (HURON)
-Command line java application for ontology metrics calculation.
+*HURON* is a command line java application for ontology metrics calculation.

-Particularly, this application is able to compute the following metrics, which are classified in structural accuracy and readability metrics:
+Particularly, *HURON* is able to compute the following metrics, which are classified in structural accuracy and readability metrics:

 - Structural accuracy metrics:
     - *Lexically suggest logically define (LSLD)*.
 It computes the degree in which classes whose label is detected as a lexical regularity in the ontology are semantically connected to another classes exhibiting the lexical regularity.